 Oh- the weather outside is frightful, but the Winter Baby is so delightful!

 That’s right, we’re going to be talking about Winter Babies!
-What is a Winter Baby?
-Well, it’s simply a baby born in the midst of the cold winter months!
-Some parents may become a bit worried about having a baby during the colder months of the year, so we wanted to ease some of those concerns by highlighting the pros of having a Winter Baby.
+Some parents may be a bit worried about the logistics of having a baby during the colder months of the year, so we wanted to ease some of those concerns by highlighting the pros of having a Winter Baby.

 Snowing?
 No need to worry!
 You can stay in with your baby and enjoy watching the snow fall while cuddling up with your little one!
 Throw on a movie or a show to binge and get comfy with your bundle of joy.